 Facilities and Spaces

-Built in 1981, with a graceful Georgian design of columns and colonnades, the $3.1 million Wheelwright Auditorium was funded almost entirely by private donations from local residents and businesses, including a gift of more than $1 million from the late Dr. and Mrs. William Kimbel.
+Built in 1981, with a graceful Georgian design of columns and colonnades, the $3.1 million Wheelwright Auditorium was funded almost entirely by private donations from local residents and businesses, including a gift of more than $1 million from the late William A. and L. Maud Kimbel.
 The auditorium is named for Mrs. Kimbel's maternal grandfather, John Wheelwright, who was involved in the early 1900's with the cotton trade in South Carolina.

 In 2000, the auditorium underwent a half million-dollar renovation.
 This renovation included the placement of the Italian marble floors in the lobby and an inset of a bronze university seal.
 Continuing its efforts to have a technologically advanced and comfortable theatre, the university refurbished the seating and installed a sophisticated tracking deck for the stage floor allowing the use of computerized movement of scenery.

 The theater hosts hundreds of events each year and is one of the primary performance facilities for the Department of Theatre.
 With a seating capacity of 786, the department is able to draw large audiences for everything from theatre for young audiences to the great musicals of the past and present.

 The Edwards Black Box Theatre is a state-of-the-art flexible space able to host everything from student cabaret events to modern musicals.
 Completed in 2000, the theater seats up to 120 and has a cutting edge lighting inventory including many intelligent instruments and a sound system purchased in 2016.
 The theater serves as the centerpoint of classes, student productions, and faculty productions alike.